jedisct1/rust-minisign/README.md

 A pure Rust implementation of the [Minisign](https://jedisct1.github.io/minisign/) signature system.

-This is a crate, designed to be used within by applications.
+This is a crate designed to be used by applications.

 For a command-line tool reimplementing the Minisign utility in Rust, and based on this crate, check out [rsign2](https://github.com/jedisct1/rsign2).

-For a minimal crate that to only verify signatures, check out [minisign-verify](https://github.com/jedisct1/rust-minisign-verify).
+For a minimal crate that only verifies signatures, check out [minisign-verify](https://github.com/jedisct1/rust-minisign-verify).

 ## API documentation